Love Poems About Horseplay or Horseplay Love Poems

 Young minds on love, at least on like,

-while others take their mental hike.
+others just take a mental hike.

 Required courses, long about May